33-Year-Old Defensive End – Free Agent

 Israel Idonije Contract Information:

-Released by the Bears in June of 2014.
+Released by the Giants in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Israel Idonije – simply subscribe now.